New opportunities unlocked by prestigious Toro award for young category winner Daniel Martin

 I would definitely say so.
 The actual winning probably not so much, but the process you go through when competing for the award puts you in a really good position when you’re going for competitive roles within the golf industry.

-One of the great things about the Toro award is that it gives you the opportunity to push yourself outside of your comfort zone, get experience within a high-pressure environment and perform above the level of your day-to-day greenkeeping role.
+One of the great things about the Toro award is that it gives you the opportunity to push yourself out of your comfort zone, get experience within a high-pressure environment and perform above the level of your day-to-day greenkeeping role.
 Normally, you wouldn’t go around with your General Manager being quizzed on the golf course about what you might be doing to improve the turf, but you do exactly that in the awards process.
 The whole thing is an experience that will prepare you to effectively convey the knowledge you have acquired over many years during a quick job interview.

 What did you learn from your Toro Awards experience, and how has it helped your career?